The Trump administration is making an unprecedented reach for data held by states

 While there have been more than a dozen lawsuits challenging DOGE's data access on privacy grounds, court rulings have been mixed.
 After a federal judge in Maryland temporarily stopped DOGE from accessing sensitive information at the Social Security Administration, the U.S. Supreme Court stayed that ruling, allowing DOGE unfettered access.

-The unprecedented data requests from the federal governments are causing states to carefully consider their responses, especially if they risk violating state privacy laws by inappropriately turning over records.
+The unprecedented data requests from the federal government are causing states to carefully consider their responses, especially if they risk violating state privacy laws by inappropriately turning over records.

 Colorado is evaluating how to respond to a detailed data request for its Medicaid data, according to Colorado Public Radio.